 The beauty of prayer is that it is available to all, regardless of the religion you belong to, how much money you have, what colour your skin is, and so on.

-The church I belong to, The Aetherius Society, is currently running online world healing services.
-These are happening almost every day from our centres around the world.
+The church I belong to, The Aetherius Society, runs online world healing prayer services.
+These are broadcast almost every day from our centres around the world.

 If you’re not already involved in spiritual activity to send love out into the world, then I encourage you to investigate them.
 To participate in many of these services, you need nothing more than an internet connection and a curiosity to experience it for yourself.